 Framework for Information Literacy for Higher Education (2015)

 Library instruction classes are given at the request of a faculty member and the class is taught by one of the reference librarians.
 The length and content of the library research lectures are tailored to the needs of each class.
-Please complete the Library Instruction Registration Request Form and sign up today!
+Please complete the Library Instruction Registration Request Form to schedule.

 Help your students develop critical, life-long information and digital literacy skills by embedding a librarian in your Blackboard Course.
 The librarian assigned to your course is available to students throughout the semester to help whenever there's an information need, suggest additional sources of information beyond the class texts, and provide assistance refining research topics and citing sources.
 To add a librarian to your Blackboard Course, contact Paula Pini (email@example.com).